vfarcic/youtube-web/README.md

 ## 📝 Notes

-This is a foundational implementation focusing on solid architecture and testing infrastructure.
-The current pages display placeholder content with proper navigation structure, ready for feature implementation.
+This is a foundational implementation with a production-ready Phase Filter Bar component.
+The Video Management page features comprehensive phase filtering with real API integration, fallback handling, and visual design aligned with mockups.
+The robust testing infrastructure and clean architecture provide a solid foundation for continued feature development.

-The initial phase of project setup, including robust testing and comprehensive documentation, is now complete.
-The project is well-poised for the development of core application features.
+The Phase Filter Bar implementation is complete with "Started" as default selection, stable button ordering, and production-ready error handling.